 Note: WEA Select EasyChoice Plans have a separate deductible and out-of-pocket maximum for medical services and prescription drugs.
 These costshares are calculated on a per person per calendar year basis.

 Plan year vs calendar year - Your benefits and rates change as of the plan year (November 1 through October 31).

 Deductibles, out-of-pocket maximums and benefit limits are calculated on the calendar year (January 1 through December 31)

-Preventive Care - All WEA Select Medical Plans provide coverage for in-network preventive services such as colonoscopies, diabetes education and some preventive drugs at no cost to you.
-View the list of preventive services to learn more
+Preventive care - All WEA Select Medical Plans provide coverage for in-network preventive services such as colonoscopies, diabetes education and some preventive drugs at no cost to you.
+View the list of preventive services.

 Find more in your benefit book.

 Primary vs secondary health plan - When you have more than one health plan, your plans work together to provide benefits as follows:

 Provider network - Your ID card lists which provider network (Heritage or Foundation) is used by your WEA Select Medical Plan.
 The "Plus 1" after the provider network indicates that your plan provides an out-of-network benefit option.

 Use the "Find a Doctor" top tab on this page to see your provider's network status.

 QHDHP - The WEA Select Qualified High Deductible Health Plan (QHDHP) meets the IRS definition of a high deductible health plan.
 Designed for use with a Health Savings Account (HSA), the plan provides benefits after paying the deductible/coinsurance*.
 Coverage does not begin until after the deductible has been met.